vladimirkares-dotcom/IsoCoreBridge/src/IsoCore.App/docs/ChatGPT_Backend_Migration_Summary.md

 - Header rebuilt as a two-column grid: left shows project title + short status; right stacks created/updated timestamps with the existing secondary "Zpět" button.
 - Introduced three content sections: read-only "Základní informace"; a placeholder "Stavební objekty" border card ready for a future BuildingObject list; and text-only placeholders for "Výpočty a souhrny" plus "Poznámky a dokumenty" for future calculations/reports/diary and documents.
 - Page remains read-only but is fully wired via the viewmodel/AppState and ready for future CRUD over building objects and calculation features.
+### G-series - ProjectDetail/BuildingObjects (current)

+- G1-G3: ProjectDetailPage binds the project header (name/code/status/description + created/updated timestamps) and the BuildingObjects list to ProjectDetailPageViewModel backed by AppState.CurrentProject; selection drives the right-hand detail panel and button enablement via HasBuildingObjects/HasNoBuildingObjects and command CanExecute.
+- G4: AddBuildingObjectCommand creates a new BuildingObjectInfo (default name "Nový stavební objekt", Status = Draft, HasNaip = false), attaches it to the current project's collection, and selects it so the detail panel shows the new item.
+- G5: DeleteBuildingObjectCommand removes the selected building object from the current project's collection (and VM list if different), then selects the next item, previous, or clears selection when empty; buttons auto-disable when nothing is selected.
+- EditBuildingObjectCommand is scaffolded but the real edit UX is still TODO (planned for G6).
+UX note: after creating a new object, focus shifts to the detail panel and the project context feels less visible; this will be refined alongside the edit UI in G6.